NKOGallardo/cookbook-/README.md

 ### 💖 Favorites System
 - Save and manage favorite recipe searches.
 - Favorites persist between sessions using `localStorage`.
-- Add / remove favorites with a single click.
+- Add/remove favorites with a single click.

 ### 🌟 Recipe of the Day
 - Daily rotating recipe suggestions for inspiration.